Smart speaker 101: What you need to know about the Amazon Echo, Apple HomePod and others

 Related: Which is the best digital assistant: Siri, Cortana, Alexa or Google Now?

 As of now, most smart speakers plug into a wall, so they're not portable.
 Amazon's smaller, battery-operated Tap device is designed to play on the go.
-However, you have to push a button to start Alexa voice conversations.
+You can push a button to start Alexa voice conversations or use the new hands-free mode.

 Here's a look at the options available now or coming this year: